samiorlando/gotv55/README.md

       constructor(ctx) {
         this.ctx = ctx;
         this.source = null;
-        this.params = { lessmore:9.5, passthrough:0, agcThreshold:-18, agcAttack:10, hfBoost:3, stereoWidth:50, eqLow:0, eqMid:0, eqHigh:0, compThreshold:-14, compRatio:4 };
+        this.params = {
+          lessmore:9.5, passthrough:0, agcThreshold:-18, agcAttack:10, agcRatio:3,
+          hfBoost:3, stereoWidth:50, eqLow:0, eqMid:0, eqHigh:0, compThreshold:-14, compRatio:4
+        };
         this.initChain();
       }
       initChain() {
+        // Analyzers
         this.inputAnalyser = this.ctx.createAnalyser(); this.inputAnalyser.fftSize = 2048;
+        this.outputAnalyser = this.ctx.createAnalyser(); this.outputAnalyser.fftSize = 2048;

+        // Nodes
-        this.agc = this.ctx.createDynamicsCompressor(); this.agc.threshold.value = this.params.agcThreshold; this.agc.attack.value = this.params.agcAttack/1000; this.agc.ratio.value = 3;
+        this.agc = this.ctx.createDynamicsCompressor();
+        this.agc.threshold.value = this.params.agcThreshold;
+        this.agc.attack.value = this.params.agcAttack/1000;
+        this.agc.ratio.value = this.params.agcRatio;

         this.eqLow = this.ctx.createBiquadFilter(); this.eqLow.type = 'lowshelf'; this.eqLow.frequency.value = 100; this.eqLow.gain.value = this.params.eqLow;
-        this.eqMid = this.ctx.createBiquadFilter(); this.eqMid.type = 'peaking'; this.eqMid.frequency.value = 1000; this.eqMid.gain.value = this.params.eqMid;
+        this.eqMid = this.ctx.createBiquadFilter(); this.eqMid.type = 'peaking'; this.eqMid.frequency.value = 1000; this.eqMid.Q.value = 1; this.eqMid.gain.value = this.params.eqMid;
         this.eqHigh = this.ctx.createBiquadFilter(); this.eqHigh.type = 'highshelf'; this.eqHigh.frequency.value = 10000; this.eqHigh.gain.value = this.params.eqHigh;

         this.hfEnhancer = this.ctx.createBiquadFilter(); this.hfEnhancer.type = 'highshelf'; this.hfEnhancer.frequency.value = 3000; this.hfEnhancer.gain.value = this.params.hfBoost;

-        this.compressor = this.ctx.createDynamicsCompressor(); this.compressor.threshold.value = this.params.compThreshold; this.compressor.ratio.value = this.params.compRatio;
+        this.compressor = this.ctx.createDynamicsCompressor();
+        this.compressor.threshold.value = this.params.compThreshold;
+        this.compressor.ratio.value = this.params.compRatio;
-        this.outputAnalyser = this.ctx.createAnalyser(); this.outputAnalyser.fftSize = 2048;

-        this.inputAnalyser.connect(this.agc).connect(this.eqLow).connect(this.eqMid).connect(this.eqHigh).connect(this.hfEnhancer).connect(this.compressor).connect(this.outputAnalyser);
+        this.compressor.knee.value = 10;

+        // Chain: Input -> Analyser -> AGC -> EQ Low -> EQ Mid -> EQ High -> HF -> Compressor -> Analyser -> Output
+        this.inputAnalyser.connect(this.agc)
+          .connect(this.eqLow).connect(this.eqMid).connect(this.eqHigh)
+          .connect(this.hfEnhancer)
+          .connect(this.compressor)
+          .connect(this.outputAnalyser);
       }
       play(buffer) {
         if(this.source) { this.source.stop(); this.source.disconnect(); }